ccoreilly/clapack-wasm/README.md

 ```

 As these were simple wrappers, their usage in the C code has been replaced
 by direct calls to the BLAS subroutines (provided by the BLAS library).
-These
+The
 modifications had to make the following assumptions:

 * BLAS to C type equivalence